Srinath991/library-management-system/README.md

 # Django based  Library Management

-#### Django Library Management is a web application built with Django, Razorpay, and Tailwind CSS that provides an online platform for managing libraries.
+#### Django Library Management is a web application built with Django and Tailwind CSS that provides an online platform for managing libraries.

 This project is built with :